 Excerpts from "Lady Duke"

-Louise was so lost in thought that she hadn’t noticed how far she had travelled down the road until her first glimpse of Ivy Hatch appeared between the trees.
-The chimney stacks were first, then the thatched roof came into view.
-As she moved closer, the trees parted and Louise could see the wooden bracing on the top half of the home.
-Archibald trotted down the lane, and Louise pulled him to a stop at the gate to take in her estate.
-It had been so long since she had been here, but it looked unchanged.
+It was not long before a glimpse of her estate appeared between the trees.
+The trees parted and Louise could see the thatched roof and wooden bracing on the top half of the home.
+Archibald trotted down the lane, and Louise pulled him to a stop at the gate to take in the house that gave the village its name.
 It was a solid manor home, built in the middle ages with Kentish ragstone, surrounded on all sides by a square moat.
-One would not describe it with words like “grand” or “elegant” but rather words like “squat” and “impenetrable”.
-Seeing it now did not fill Louise with a sense of nostalgia.
-Instead, she remembered how eager she had been to leave it when she went off to school.
+One would not describe it with words like “grand” or “elegant” but rather words like “squat” and “impenetrable.”
+Seeing it now reminded Louise of how eager she had been to leave Ivy Hatch when she went off to boarding school at thirteen.

-Louise looked back at her horse for a moment, trying to steady herself, then raised her eyes again to meet the unfathomable blue of Mr. James’s gaze.
 He was standing beside the water pump, some small puddles at his feet providing evidence of his recent ablutions.
 Louise did not have to look farther than the man himself, though, to see that he had recently been… washing.
-The thought made her mouth go dry.
 The dratted man was wet.

 “Then I will see you at the assembly.
 Good day, Mr. James,” she said with a wide grin, walking backward for two paces before spinning around again.